benji6/imlazy/README.md

 ## Introduction

 imlazy let's you harness the power of the [ES2015 iteration protocols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols).
-With it you can create infinite or circular iterables which are lazy, immutable and highly performant.
+With it you can create infinite or circular iterables which are lazy, immutable and performant.
 For instance:

 ```js
 const {filter, range} = require('imlazy')